UK Government Strategies During 2025

 Organisations aligning with the above government strategies through awareness of content, actions, opportunities may be able to achieve competitive or reputational advantage while simultaneously contributing to UK economic growth.

 Elcern Consulting is a boutique management consultancy that supports organisations with strategy, business planning, risk management, compliance, business process mapping and training.
 Within our public sector practice, we maintain a database of 56 UK government strategy documents issued from 2020 to date.
+We monitor developments and can help organisations navigate and build out approaches to benefit from government strategies

 Do reach out with comments, questions or requests for help in this fascinating field